Keats/tera/docs/content/docs/_index.md

 {% include ["special_sidebar.html", "sidebar.html"] ignore missing %}
 ```

-Note: `include` works similar to how it does in other engines like Jinja, with the exception that the current version of Tera doesn't allow inheritance within included files.
-Practically
-speaking this means you have to choose between using `include`s or `extends` to organise your site, without mixing them.

 ### Macros

 Think of macros as functions or components that you can call and return some text.